-Continued enrollment of a student or recognition of a student organization on probation may be conditioned upon adherence to these policies.
-Any student or organization placed on probation will be notified in writing of the terms and length of the probation.
-Probation may include restrictions upon extracurricular activities, or any other appropriate special condition(s).
-Any conduct in further violation of these policies while on probationary status or the failure to comply with the terms of the probationary period may result in the imposition of further disciplinary action;
+Official notice that the continued enrollment of a student or recognition of a student organization on probation will be conditioned upon adherence to these policies.
+Any student or student organization placed on probation will be notified in writing of the terms and conditions of the probation.
+Any conduct in further violation of these policies while on probationary status or the failure to comply with the terms and conditions of the probation may result in the imposition of more severe disciplinary sanctions, specifically suspension or expulsion;